nikita-soni/nikita-soni/README.md

+#### :pushpin: Aspiring Data Analyst and Seeking Co-op for Fall 2022 term.
 #### :pushpin: A data-driven and passionate about uncovering hidden insights from data.
-#### :pushpin: Graduated with Bachelor of Technology in Information Technology with 7 months of software developer experience.
+#### :pushpin: Graduated with Bachelor of Technology in Information Technology.
+#### :pushpin: Software Developer experience working in an IT startup.
 #### :pushpin: Trained in Full Stack Data Science skills and Certified Tableau Desktop Specialist.
-#### :pushpin: Aspiring Data Analyst and Seeking Co-op for Fall 2022 term.
 #### :pushpin: Passionate for working with Machine Learning problems and exploring Artifical Intelligence.